Program Overview

 The guiding principles of the program are to:

-3. promote partnerships and enable high-impact investments to reduce risk from natural hazards with a focus on critical services and facilities, public infrastructure, public safety, public health, and communities.
+- Enable high-impact investments to reduce risk from natural hazards with a focus on critical services and facilities, and public infrastructure.

 Notice of Funding Opportunity:

-On August 12, 2022, Federal Emergency Management Agency (FEMA) released the recent Notice of Funding Opportunity (NOFO).
+On March 25, 2026, Federal Emergency Management Agency (FEMA) released the recent Notice of Funding Opportunity (NOFO).
 The NOFO is posted on grants.gov and provides detailed program information and other grant application and administration requirements.
-The application period to apply for Fiscal Year 2022 (FY 2022) will open on September 30, 2022, and close at 3 p.m.
-Eastern Time on January 27, 2023.
+The application period to apply for Fiscal Year 2024 and 2025 will open on October 16th, 2023, and close at 3 p.m.
+Eastern Time on July 23, 2026.

 Homeland Security and Emergency Management Agency (HSEMA), as the lead hazard mitigation agency, will apply on behalf of agency partners to the FEMA for this grant funds.
 Homeowners and businesses cannot apply for a grant; however, an agency partner may apply for funding on their behalf.
 Click the additional resources for more information and deadlines.